 Despite all of this, Golden Boys is a well put together short film which is executed as well as the meandering narrative allows.

 DIRECTOR Phil Lowe | 9 MINUTES, Comedy, UK

 The Driving Seat, brought to you by inevitable embarrassment from sitting next to your mum.

 I honestly laughed quite a bit more than I expected to, the main actors bounce off each other quite nicely, helped by the well realised screenplay.
 The dialogue renders these characters, you can imagine them on a Sunday afternoon in a garden centre just for the hell of it.

 DIRECTOR Sylvia Zhang | 7.5 MINUTES, Dance, Canada

 Right As Rain is a film which I would call sweet, yet delightfully subversive.

-This is silent film wherein a retired ballet dancer and a retired tap dancer duel for the bedazzled umbrella of a beguiling young woman, clearly seeing themselves in her.
+This is a silent film wherein a retired ballet dancer and a retired tap dancer duel for the bedazzled umbrella of a beguiling young woman, clearly seeing themselves in her.
 What Right As Rain does with visuals, a normal movie would have done with exposition, so props to the director for not being conventional.

 I quite liked this short film, if you disagree you can challenge me to a dance off.